-1. GeneralAttornment is a jurisdictional concept.
-One speaks of someone 'attorning' to the jurisdiction of a tribunal (the term as used here includes a court), typically the tribunal's geographical jurisdiction, by continuing to participate in the procedure of the tribunal after commencement (typically, being served with a Statement of Claim).
+AttornmentAttornment is a jurisdictional concept.
+One speaks of someone 'attorning' to the jurisdiction of a tribunal (the term as used here includes a court), typically the tribunal's geographical jurisdiction, by continuing to participate in the procedure of the tribunal after commencement of an action.

 In UD Trading Group Holding PTE.
 Limited v.
 TransAsia Private Capital Limited (Ont CA, 2021) the Court of Appeal considered an attornment issue: